 S. No. Activity Responsibility Coordinator 1.
 Capital structuring, due diligence of the Company including its BRLMs I-SEC operations/management/business plans/legal etc. Drafting and design of the Draft Red Herring Prospectus, Red Herring Prospectus, Prospectus, abridged prospectus and application form.
-The BRLMs shall ensure compliance with stipulated requirements and completion of prescribed formalities with the Stock Exchanges, RoC and SEBI including finalisation of Prospectus and RoC filing DD114 T GEG 2.
+The BRLMs shall ensure compliance with stipulated requirements and completion of prescribed formalities with the Stock Exchanges, RoC and SEBI including finalisation of Prospectus and RoC filing 2.
 Drafting and approval of all statutory advertisement BRLMs I-SEC 3.
-Drafting and approval of all publicity material other than statutory BRLMs Equirus advertisement as mentioned above including corporate advertising, 4 brochure, etc. and filing of media compliance report DDIM LODG 4.
-Appointment of intermediaries - Registrar to the Offer and advertising BRLMs I-SEC agency, including coordination of agreements entered into with such intermediaries 5 Appointment of intermediaries - Banker(s) to the Offer, Sponsor Bank, printer and other intermediaries, including coordination of all agreements to BRLMs Axis ٥. be entered into with such intermediaries DKLIVIS AXIS 6 International institutional marketing of the Offer, which will cover, inter BRLMs Axis 0. alia: DICLIVIS AAIS · marketing strategy; Finalizing the list and division of investors for one-to-one meetings; and · Finalizing road show and investor meeting schedule 7.
-Preparation of roadshow presentation and frequently asked questions BRLMs Axis 8.
-Domestic institutional marketing of the Offer, which will cover, inter alia : BRLMs I-SEC · marketing strategy; · Finalizing the list and division of investors for one-to-one meetings; and · Finalizing road show and investor meeting schedule 9.
-Non-institutional marketing of the Offer BRLMs Equirus
+Drafting and approval of all publicity material other than statutory BRLMs Equirus advertisement as mentioned above including corporate advertising, brochure, etc. and filing of media compliance report 4.
+Appointment of intermediaries - Registrar to the Offer and advertising BRLMs I-SEC agency, including coordination of agreements entered into with such intermediaries Appointment of intermediaries - Banker(s) to the Offer, Sponsor Bank, 5. printer and other intermediaries, including coordination of all agreements to BRLMs Axis J . be entered into with such intermediaries DICLIVIS AAIS 6.
+International institutional marketing of the Offer, which will cover, inter BRLMs Axis alia: · marketing strategy; · Finalizing the list and division of investors for one-to-one meetings; and Finalizing road show and investor meeting schedule DD1.14 7.
+1 BRLMs Axis 8.
+Domestic institutional marketing of the Offer, which will cover, inter alia : BRLMs I-SEC marketing strategy; Finalizing the list and division of investors for one-to-one meetings; and Finalizing road show and investor meeting schedule 9.
+BRLMs Equirus

-S. No. Activity Responsibility Coordinator 10 Retail marketing of the Offer, which will cover, inter alia, BRLMs Axis · Finalising media, marketing and public relations strategy including list of frequently asked questions at retail road shows; · Finalising centres for holding conferences for brokers, etc.; Follow-up on distribution of publicity and Offer material including application form, the Prospectus and deciding on the quantum of the Offer material; and Finalising collection centres 11 Coordination with Stock Exchanges for book building software, bidding BRLMs Equirus terminals, mock trading, payment of 1% security deposit, anchor coordination, anchor CAN and intimation of anchor allocation 12 Managing the book and finalization of pricing in consultation with the BRLMs I-SEC Company 13 Post-Offer activities, which shall involve essential follow-up with Bankers to BRLMs Axis the Offer and SCSBs to get quick estimates of collection and advising Company about the closure of the Offer, based on correct figures, finalisation of the basis of allotment or weeding out of multiple applications, listing of instruments, dispatch of certificates or demat credit and refunds, payment of STT on behalf of the Selling Shareholders and coordination with various agencies connected with the post-Offer activity such as Registrar to the Offer, Bankers to the Offer, Sponsor Bank, SCSBs including responsibility for underwriting arrangements, as applicable.
+S. No. Activity Responsibility Coordinator 10 Retail marketing of the Offer, which will cover, inter alia, BRLMs Axis · Finalising media, marketing and public relations strategy including list of frequently asked questions at retail road shows; · Finalising centres for holding conferences for brokers, etc.; Follow-up on distribution of publicity and Offer material including application form, the Prospectus and deciding on the quantum of the Offer material; and · Finalising collection centres 11 8 BRLMs Equirus terminals, mock trading, payment of 1% security deposit, anchor coordination, anchor CAN and intimation of anchor allocation 12 Managing the book and finalization of pricing in consultation with the BRLMs I-SEC Company 13 Post-Offer activities, which shall involve essential follow-up with Bankers to BRLMs Axis the Offer and SCSBs to get quick estimates of collection and advising Company about the closure of the Offer, based on correct figures, finalisation of the basis of allotment or weeding out of multiple applications, listing of instruments, dispatch of certificates or demat credit and refunds, payment of STT on behalf of the Selling Shareholders and coordination with various agencies connected with the post-Offer activity such as Registrar to the Offer, Bankers to the Offer, Sponsor Bank, SCSBs including responsibility for underwriting arrangements, as applicable.
 Coordinating with Stock Exchanges and SEBI for submission of all post-Offer reports including the initial and final post-Offer report to SEBI, release of 1% security deposit post closure of the Offer